Skip to Content

 Removing Hard Water Stains when Vinegar alone won’t work

 Are you annoyed with those white spots on your kitchen and bathroom faucets?
 You know, the buildup of “gunk” that remains after water has evaporated on the surface.
-Our current faucets hold A LOT of water, therefore making A LOT of hard water stains.
-I finally decided to get the bottom of getting rid of them!
+Our current faucets hold A LOT of water, therefore making A LOT of stubborn stains.
+I finally decided to get the bottom of these tough stains!
 It took a few trial and errors, but I’ve figured out the trick and I’ll share it with you.
-A little hint; it requires more than using just vinegar because vinegar alone won’t remove our hard water stains.
+A little hint; it requires more than using just a cup of vinegar because vinegar alone won’t remove our hard water stains.

 Want to know something sad…..the pictures below are AFTER I thoroughly cleaned the faucets.
+Yep these are clean hard water stains.
 YUCK!

 hard water stains on faucet